Kenya-Rae/home-cook-recipes/README.md

 8. Go to the workspace you have created earlier.
 9. To change the current directory to the location where you want the cloned directory.
 10. Type "git clone" and paste the URL you copied from GitHub.
 Press "Enter" and your local clone will be created.

+### How to Deploy to Heroku.

+To deploy to Heroku, follow the steps below;

+1. Within your project coding environment.
+Open the terminal and generate a requirements file via typing " pip freeze --local > requirements.txt "
+2. In the root directory create a file called Procfile, ensure that a capital "P" is used to ensure Heroku reads this.
+Then within this file add " web: python run.py.
+4. Use a database or object storage instead of writing to your local filesystem.
+5. In Heroku, create a new app.
+6. Add a app name.
+Complete language-specific setup.
+7. Select "Create App".
+8. Explore the Heroku platform.
+9. Within the settings, click "Reveal Config Vars".
+Use the variable within the env.py.
+Ensure that DEBUG, DEVELOPMENT and DB_URL is not included.
+As well as no strings in qoutes when adding the values.
+10. Locate to the Deploy tab and navigate towards the "Deployment method" section, select “Connect to GitHub”.
+11. Search for your repository and click Connect.
+12. You can click "Enable Automatic Deploys" in case of any further changes to the project.
+This will push over when you make the push to GitHub.
+13. If you are using the Manual deploy section and click Deploy Branch.
+This will start the build process.
+14. Once this is completed.
+Navigate to the top of the page to the “More” button and select “Run console”.
+15. Type python3 into the console and click Run.
+16. Then type "from recipes import db".
+This will pull the database through
+17. Type "db.create_all()" this will create all the models.
+You can exit the terminal by typing "exit()" and hitting enter, and close the console.
+<br> <strong>Note: If any changes are made to models you will need to manually make the migrations within Heroku.</strong>
+18. The app should running now, click the “Open app” button.
+<br> <strong>Note: The deployed app will load, but as the new database is empty you will need to add in some data.</strong>

 ## Credits